karanaggarwal1994/gpu-opt/README.md

-# GPU-opt: Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core Systems
+# LiFE-GPU-opt: Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core Systems

 # About
 This software is an optimized implementation of the compute-intensive matrix operations of the LiFE algorithm running on GPUs.